Drake Reportedly To Replace Rihanna Tattoo For Jennifer Lopez Amid Cheating Fear Rumors

 A photo posted by Jennifer Lopez (@jlo) on

-As for who might attempt to “steal” Jennifer, an insider told Hollywood Life that her World Of Dance co-star Derek Hough is impressed by Lopez.
+As for who might attempt to “steal” Jennifer, an insider told Hollywood Life that her World of Dance co-star Derek Hough is impressed by Lopez.

 “There’s nothing going on with them right now,” clarified the source, “but he thinks she’s drop dead gorgeous and super cool.”

-The insider also revealed that Derek would kill for a chance to date” Lopez, cautioning that Drake “should not get lazy, because Derek would love to swoop in.”
+The insider also revealed that Derek “would kill for a chance to date” Lopez, cautioning that Drake “should not get lazy, because Derek would love to swoop in.”